laurawmcd/betterbox/about.md

 ---
 layout: page
 title: About
-tagline: A bit about Betterbox
-permalink: /about.html
 ref: about
-order: 0
 ---

 Betterbox is a design tool for ethical, effective technologies.
 It's a collaborative project to gather together all the things we know of that can make technologies _better_.